 Rainbow Trout and salmon are my two favorite fish to eat.
 I've been making salmon at home for a long time but have just begun using trout within the past two years.
-I first learned how to make sautéed trout (you can find that recipe here) and, just last week, I found a recipe for trout prepared on the grill.
-We've been having amazing, early spring weather here so grilling season has begun!
+I first learned how to make trout by sautéing it on the stove (you can find that recipe here) and, just last week, I found a recipe for trout prepared on the grill.

-This preparation doesn't have the flour and cornmeal coating of the sautéed recipe so it's even lighter tasting.
+This preparation doesn't have the flour and cornmeal coating of the sautéed recipe so it's even lighter tasting and lighter in calories.
 A lemon parsley butter is added after grilling.
 Green beans are the perfect side dish to serve with trout and the lemon parsley butter is fantastic on them as well.
 We're trying to avoid extra carbs during the week so there's no starch on the plate but roasted fingerling potatoes would be delicious with this.

 We are fortunate to have a wonderful Rainbow Trout hatchery located not far from Milwaukee and I was delighted to see that our local grocery store just started carrying their trout.
 These babies are almost a full pound each!
 They are already partially cleaned when they arrive at the store so no insides to remove or scaling necessary.

 Did you know that trout is among the top ten healthiest fish to eat and contains heart-healthy Omega-3 fatty acids?
 If you click on this link, you can find the other healthiest fish to eat.

 To prepare the fish for grilling, start by using a thin, sharp knife and cut off the head just below the gills, the tail and any boney fins you can see or feel, including the large dorsal fin on the back of the fish.

 The back fin can be easily removed by cutting around it.
 Leave the rest of the backbone in place so that the two sides of the fish stay together.
 The skin is left on.
 You don't have to eat it because the fish will flake easily off the skin after it is cooked (I don't eat it but my husband loves it).